Ronin0105/spotify-web-api-wrapper/README.md

 Sarp Toprak Birben - I worked on ResponseChecker and PlaylistApiRetrofit, although I have added coverage & instrumentation to the class, responseChecker.
 I could not add any improvement to the coverage, and then later on I completed ResponseChecker.
 For the other code improvement, I worked with my teammate on Offset class where we took on two different methods and increased its coverage and added instrumentation.

+Can Borcbakan - I worked on PlaylistApiRetrofit, increased the branch coverage & added instrumentation to the class.
+I examined the files for missing branch coverage and cooperated with my team to individually take on different parts.